KG-FREEDOM-NETWORKS-ASSOCIATION/home.kigena.org/content/en/_index.md

 # KILAV GROUP FREEDOM NETWORKS ASSOCIATION

 {{< intro >}}
-A non-profit organization that is "strongly committed to spreading the ideas of anarchism around the world"
+Committed to spreading the ideas of anarchism around the world
 {{< /intro >}}

 {{< /column >}}